Common Questions about Yoga Practice

 You just need comfortable clothing (neither too much nor too little).
 The room is at a nice 21 degree temperature.
 At the beginning and at the end of the class you’ll be still and you might need a jacket during winter time; however, when we move in the more active part of the practice, you probably won’t need it anymore.
 We are barefeet in the more active practices in order to avoid slipping.
 Yin yoga practices are more static so you’ll need more clothes and you can use socks.

 *Do I need to bring anything?

 For the yoga practice we use anti-slip yoga mats, blankets, blocks and straps.
 In the school there are blankets, blocks and straps for all your practises.
 There are also little bags to cover your eyes during the final relaxation pose.
-There are mats for try-out classes, which are for everybody to use, so we ask you to clean and sanitize them after the class with a spray we have to do so.
+There are mats for try-out classes, which are for everybody to use.
 If you start practising more regularly we recommend you to have your own mat for hygienic reasons.
 You can leave your mat at the school but we suggest students to take it home twice a month to allow it to air out and to wash it every 2 or 3 months depending on the amount of days they practice weekly.
 When the class is over, we appreciate it if you put all the material away, leaving the room tidy and organized.

 * What if I have any pains or tensions?

 Before class, tell your teacher if you have any injury or nagging pain.
 Always respect your body and ask for variations if your feel any pain or if something just doesn’t feel right.
 The more information the teachers are given, the more they will be able to make the practice healthier for you.
 Allow yourself to rest whenever you need it, specially if you are a beginner.
 Some postures or exercises require more effort, which is ok, nontheless don’t push too hard, respect your limits.
 You’ll see more progess if you are consistent with your practice.